Fees and Deposit Limits8.2/10

 The Wealthsimple automated investment service is great for investors with both high and low budgets.
 The service also offers a lot of features, but all of it comes at a price.

-Wealthsimple is one of the best Robo Advisors for beginners, socially-responsible investors, and investors who are searching for halal choices in their investment activities.
+Wealthsimple is one of the best Robo Advisors for beginners, socially-responsible investors, high net worth investors, and investors who are searching for halal choices in their investment activities.
 The service is easy to use and offers a plethora of free premium features (automatic rebalancing and tax loss harvesting) along with access to human financial planners.

-If you are concerned about high management fees and hands-on investing, you better look elsewhere.
-But if you’re a values-based investor or want a hands-off experience, the higher fees are probably worth it.
+If you’re concerned about high management fees and want a more hands-on investing experience, you may want to look elsewhere.
+But if you’re a values-based investor or want a hands-off experience, Wealthsimple will be a good choice for you.